xunker/SonyMDRemote/README.md

 ###  Action resistances

-Look in the [remotes](devices/remotes/) directory for a list of the currently tested device remote control devices and the resitances of their buttons.
+Look in the [remotes](devices/remotes/) directory for a list of the currently tested device remote control devices and the resistances of their buttons.

 ## LCD / Information Display Protocol